Home > New Zealand ecology > Fruit-eating birds

 North Island saddleback (Tieke)

-The saddleback is the strongest survivor of New Zealand's wattlebirds, mainly because it is now only on offshore islands that have been cleared of predators.
-Until a century ago, both the North and South Island subspecies were common throughout podocarp forests on both mainland islands.
-The fruit of kohekohe Dysoxylum spectabile, which has a diameter of 9mm, can be swallowed whole by saddleback even though its gape may be as low as 7mm.
+The North Island saddleback is the strongest survivor of New Zealand's wattlebirds, mainly because it is on 12 offshore islands, and 5 fenced mainland areas cleared of predators.
+Until a century ago, both species were common in podocarp forests on both mainland islands.
+South Island saddleback nearly became extinct with 36 birds on one island, but now number 1200 on 15 islands.
+Kohekohe fruit 9mm wide is swallowed whole by saddleback even though its gape may be as low as 7mm.
 See more

 Saddleback